 1.4.
-Climate change
+CLIMATE CHANGE

-$1.4.1. \ \ \text{Current climate hazards and variability and their impacts}$
+1.4.1.
+Current climate hazards and variability and their impacts

-9. Sierra Leone is one of the most vulnerable countries to climate change in West Africa and among the Least Developed Countries (LDC), least able to adapt to the adverse effects of climate change.
-According to the Sierra Leone's Second National Communication to the UNFCCC, climate change will lead to severe consequences including: decreased agricultural productivity, degradation of the coastline and damage to coastal structures, a shift from tropical rain forest to dry forest, food and nutrition insecurity, water stress and severe economic impacts that will undermine decades of development gains (Sierra Leone Climate Action Report, 2015).
+9. Sierra Leone is one of the most vulnerable countries to climate change in West Africa and among the Least Developed Countries (LDC), least able to adapt to the adverse effects of climate change 1.
+According to the

-&lt;sup>1 Maplecroft, 2017, Climate Change Vulnerability Index 2017
+1 Maplecroft, 2017, Climate Change Vulnerability Index 2017